 - Short Course Teachers

 Some volunteers like a short term commitment, but still want to work directly with youth.
-A short course teacher teaches a class in their area of interest- coaches for judging teams, woodworking, jewelry making, or digital photography, etc. 4-Hers participating usually come from several clubs.
+A short course teacher teaches a class in their area of interest- coaches for judging teams, woodworking, jewelry making, or digital photography, etc. 4-Hers participate in usually come from several clubs

 - Resource People